+Previously, Rivera served as a correspondent-at-large for the network where he provided live coverage and commentary on a number of breaking news stories, including terrorist attacks, natural disasters, and more.
+In 2015, he reported live from Paris, France to cover the deadly terrorist attacks at the Bataclan theatre and from Baltimore on the death of unarmed adult Freddie Gray and the protests that followed.
 In 2011, Rivera was reporting live from Benghazi, Libya when he became caught in crossfire between the Libyan military and rebel forces.
 In 2007, he took part in FNC’s extensive coverage of the Minneapolis bridge collapse as well as the aftermath of Hurricane Katrina in 2005.
-Earlier in 2001, Rivera was stationed in Afghanistan to cover Operation Enduring Freedom and later in Bethlehem to cover the Israeli-Palestinian conflict.
+In 2001, Rivera was stationed in Afghanistan to cover Operation Enduring Freedom and later in Bethlehem to cover the Israeli-Palestinian conflict.
 He also reported on the Iraqi elections from Baghdad.

 The winner of the 2000 Robert F. Kennedy journalism award (his third) for his NBC News documentary on "Women In Prison," and the Scripps Howard Foundation national journalism award for "Back to Bedlam," Rivera has received more than 170 awards for journalism, including the prestigious George Foster Peabody Award, three national and seven local Emmys, two Columbia-Dupont and two additional Scripps Howard Journalism Awards.

-Rivera is a veteran foreign correspondent who has been on the frontlines in virtually every international conflict since 1973.
+A veteran foreign correspondent, Rivera has been on the frontlines in virtually every international conflict since 1973.
 He has expertise in the Afghanistan region, covering the international drug wars of tribal territories in both Pakistan and Afghanistan.
 His vast war experience has spanned the violent coup in Chile and the Yom Kippur War to the civil wars in Guatemala, the Philippines and Nicaragua as well as the ethnic conflicts in Lebanon (1980-83) and Croatia, Bosnia and Kosovo (1998-1999).
 In 2000, he went to Colombia to cover the country's civil war.

 Rivera is a graduate of the University of Arizona and Brooklyn Law School and is the author of seven books.